Profilangaben

 Unterkunft

-Single volunteers or couples usually stay in a small touring caravan.
-This has a solar electric light, USB charge point and a small wood burner.
+Single people or couples usually stay in one of our small touring caravan.
 Please note we do not have accommodation (other then camping) for larger groups / families.
+We have space for live in vehicles if that is how you are travelling, though be aware that our lane is narrow with low overhanging trees.

+Generally, shared meals are eaten with us in our house or in the Roundhouse.
+We aim to eat mostly organic, locally produced, seasonal food.
 For us, our home grown produce is an integral part of our sustainable living practice and that includes produce from our animals (for example, using animal fats for cooking means we buy in very little oil).
 Whilst we can cater vegetarian (or vegan), we really appreciate it when volunteers are willing to embrace more or all of our food offering.
 We eat less meat in the summer, therefore we are happy to cater vegetarian / vegan March - Oct if required.
 Please let us know if you have any special dietary requirements eg vegan, gluten free before you arrive.

 Was noch ...